Cloud Automation: What It Is, Use Cases and Benefits

 The companies most committed to digital innovation—Amazon, Netflix, Facebook—all use the public cloud.

-Because the public cloud allows you to bypass years of legacy technology, process, thinking and culture.
+Because the public cloud effectively allows you to bypass years of legacy technology, process, thinking and culture.
 And this freedom from legacy is fertile ground for genuine digital innovation.

-One of the cornerstones of this fertility is automation.
+One of the cornerstones of this fertility is cloud automation.
 Less manual work, means more time spent executing great ideas!

 What Is Cloud Automation?

 Cloud automation is the use of automated tools and processes to execute workflows in a cloud environment that would otherwise have to be performed manually by your engineers, like configuring servers or setting up a network.